mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-Specifically, a query-specific multimodal graph $\mathcal{G}_m$ is constructed by merging the offline-generated subgraphs corresponding to the candidate documents retrieved in the first stage.
-By limiting the merge to only relevant documents, such an online strategy effectively reduces ambiguous entities and relationships that often arise from cross-document knowledge inconsistencies~\cite{edge2024graphrag}.
-Next, query-relevant entities and relationships are identified by computing embedding similarities between the multimodal query and each entity/relationship in $\mathcal{G}_m$.
-The embedding vector of the given entity and relationship can be formalized as $f_e = \mathcal{E}_e(n, v)$ and $f_r = \mathcal{E}_e(e, r)$.
-Here, top $K_g$ best-matched candidates will be selected, \textit{e.g.}, the entity $a_1$ and the relationship $(b_2, b_4)$ in Figure~\ref{fig:framework}.
-Combining $K_g$ matched entities or relationships, we get a relevant subgraph $\mathcal{G}_r^{0}$.
-However, similarity-based retrieval alone may yield incomplete information, potentially omitting critical evidence to answer the question entirely.
-To this end, we leverage the inherent structural properties of the graph and expand $\mathcal{G}_r$ by incorporating information from its $l$-hop neighbors, \textit{i.e.},
+In contrast to prior chunk-based retrieval methods~\cite{yan2024echosight} that introduce substantial contextual noise, our approach retrieves evidence from compact, well-structured knowledge graphs distilled from candidate documents, enhancing retrieval precision and generation accuracy.
+Specifically, a query-specific multimodal graph $\mathcal{G}_m$ is constructed by online merging the offline-generated subgraphs corresponding to the candidate documents retrieved in the first stage.
+By restricting the merge to only query-specific documents, the online strategy effectively mitigates ambiguous entities and relations caused by cross-document knowledge inconsistencies~\cite{edge2024graphrag}.
+Graph-based retrieval is then applied to identify query-relevant evidence by aggregating knowledge across entity, relation, and subgraph granularities.
+First, embedding similarities between the multimodal query $(I_q, q)$ and each multimodal entity $(n, v)$ or relation $(e, r)$ in $\mathcal{G}_m$ are computed.
+The embedding vectors for the entity and relation are formalized as $f_e = \mathcal{E}_e(n, v)$ and $f_r = \mathcal{E}_e(e, r)$, respectively.
+Then, the top $K_g$ best-matched candidates are selected, \textit{e.g.}, entity $a_1$ and relation $(b_2, b_4)$ in Figure~\ref{fig:framework}.
+Combining these $K_g$ matched entities and relations produces an initial relevant subgraph $\mathcal{G}_r^0$.
+Similarity-based retrieval alone may yield incomplete information, potentially omitting critical evidence needed to answer the question.
+To this end, we further exploit the structural properties of the graph~\cite{he2023structured,zhang2023tensorized} through subgraph expansion, incorporating information from $l$-hop neighbors of $\mathcal{G}_r^0$:

-where $\text{Graph Traversal}$ is implemented by the breadth-first search.
-Notably, we selectively incorporate only query-relevant neighbors, as shown by the green nodes in Figure~\ref{fig:framework}.
+where $\mathcal{G}_r^{l}$ is the final relevant subgraph and $\text{Graph Traversal}$ is implemented via breadth-first search.
+Notably, we selectively incorporate only those neighbors whose embedding similarity to the query exceeds the threshold, as illustrated by the green nodes in Figure~\ref{fig:framework}.

-The retrieved context comprises both graph elements (entities and relationships) and their associated textual segments.
+The retrieved context comprises both graph elements (entities and relations) in $\mathcal{G}_r^{l}$ and their associated textual chunks.
 The former provides a structured knowledge outline, while the latter supplies the contextual details.
 Finally, the concatenated image, question, and context are fed into MLLMs for answer generation.